Depending overmuch on traditional trade promotions for generating sales is unwise. But this folly is generally apparent only in hindsight……

 Funds could also be better used to directly motivate the key influencers in the buying process.
 A shining example for how this can be done effectively is Fleetguard Filters, a leading manufacturer of heavy duty air, fuel and lube filters.
 Rightly recognizing that it is not the retailer but the local mechanic who has the power to recommend a filter to the customer, the company launched a lifetime loyalty programme for mechanics.
 Enrolled mechanics gain points for every filter they recommend.
 Sales skyrocketed!
 Following the success of the programme, the company has diverted all funds hitherto set aside for incentivizing retailers and distributers to strengthen its ties with mechanics.
 Distributors and retailers continue to thrive in the business, too, thanks to high ROI.
 A similar loyalty programme has also been launched by Pidilite for carpenters.

-It is past due that we took a hard look at the role of trade promotions in motivating trade partners and analyzed whether it truly helps build strong channel partnerships.
+It is past due that we took a hard look at the role of trade promotions in motivating trade partners and analysed whether it truly helps build strong channel partnerships.